 As discussed above, the COVID-19 pandemic and the decline in oil prices has created significant uncertainty in the global economy, which could have an adverse effect on our business, financial position, results of operations and liquidity.
-The period for which disruptions related to the pandemic will continue is uncertain, as is the magnitude of any adverse impacts.
+The period of time for which pandemic related disruptions will continue remains uncertain, as does the magnitude of any adverse impacts.
 We believe that any negative impacts will be temporary, but there can be no assurance of that.

-The Company has a history of losses, has had negative cash from operating activities in each of the last two years and its cash balance as of July 31, 2020 is lower than at January 31, 2020.
-For the past three years, the Company has generated significant cash from the sale of preferred stock pursuant to an "at the market" program.
-That program has been completed and no further preferred shares can be sold pursuant to it.
+The Company has a history of losses, has had negative cash from operating activities in each of the last two fiscal years and its cash balance as of October 31, 2020 is lower than at January 31, 2020.
+For the past three years, the Company has generated significant cash from the sale of preferred stock pursuant to the 1st ATM program.
+The 1st ATM program has been completed and no further preferred shares can be sold pursuant to it.
+However, the Company has established a 2nd ATM program under which we may sell up to 500,000 shares of Preferred Stock and 5,000,000 shares of Common Stock.